vvscode/docs/docs/voice/using-rest.md

 ### Application Signed Request

-Use the following syntax to sign a request for the Sinch Platform.
+Use the following (pseudocode) to sign a request for the Sinch Platform.
 The result should be included in the HTTP *Authorization* header sent with the HTTP Request.

     Authorization = Scheme + " " + ApplicationKey + “:” + Signature